eggplants/shellscraping/README.md

 - maltine-zips-download.sh
   - Download **DL-able albums/tracks** of [maltinerecords] and **compile them into a ZIP**.
 - Ricty_on_wsl.sh
+  - Building Ricty font.
 - forkpull.sh
+  - Importing commits from the parent repository into your fork.
 - ikkatu_posix.sh
+  - Install all standard commands listed in POSIX.
 - install_latest_nano_wsl.sh
+  - Installing the latest version of the GNU Nano on WSL.
 - kkcwx.sh
+  - Make `kkc` command more easier to use.
 - kkcwx_short.sh
+  - Short version of kkcwx.sh
 - machikado.sh
+  - Make list.md of Machikado mazoku Promade List.
 - make_posix_cmds.sh
+  - Translating and outputting the list of standard commands listed in POSIX.
 - make_qiitalang_list.sh
+  - Tally up the number of articles per all languages, for which Qiita supports syntax highlighting.
 - my_urlize.sh
+  - Formatting input into base64 links to shorten and paste long text data onto Twitter.
 - ping_trace.sh
+  - Show the result of the `ping` command in a clear way.
 - shchc.sh
+  - Shellchecking easily.
 - spd-say-rand.sh
+  - Execute the `spd-say` command in a random voice.
 - twaccown.sh

 [日本語版READMEはこちら]: https://github.com/eggplants/shellscraping/blob/master/README_ja.md